 What is paper trading?

-Demo accounts are vastly used by first time traders who wish to practise and learn how to trade before they trade with real money.
-Other users are more experienced traders, that in order to test new strategies or open new trading channels practise them first by opening demo accounts.
-This way they could learn about the market, and most importantly – learn about themselves as traders.
+Demo accounts are widely used by first time traders who want to practice and learn how to trade before they trade with real money.
+Other users of paper trading/demo accounts are by more experienced traders, who want to test new strategies or practice on new trading channels, learning about the market, and most importantly – learning about themselves as traders.
 Needless to say, this is a very useful tool in the trading world.

 Using a demo account allows first time traders to experience and trade with an account that looks and acts similarly to the real online trading accounts traders use.
 Demo account users receive an amount of virtual money in the beginning, and can start trading by opening selling and buying positions.
 Just like a real account, the demo account shows market movements on the traders’ screens, so they can decide if they should continue their trade or get out.
 At the end of the day they can assess their actions, learn from them and get ready to start trading in their real account.

-Advantages and disadvantages of paper trading
+Disadvantages of paper trading

 The main one, according to them, is the sense of euphoria paper trading can give.
-Since there is no real money being used, traders may take risks that they otherwise wouldn’t, thus expanding their profits.
-A case of money loss, on the other hand, is often not taken very seriously since, as said, it’s not real money that was lost.
-There is another disadvantage; since it’s not their money they are trading with, they will not always follow the market and respond on the spot as they would in the case of real money.
+Since there is no real money being used, traders can take risks that they otherwise wouldn’t, thus expanding their profits.
+A case of money loss, on the other hand, is often not taken very seriously since, it’s not real money that’s being lost.
+There is another disadvantage; since it’s not their money they are trading with, they won’t always follow the market and respond as they would if it was their own money.

-Should we use paper trading?
+Should you use paper trading?

 At the end of the day, should first-time traders use paper trading?
 Should they open a demo account before trading in the real market?

 The answer is yes, as long as they remember how to work with it properly.
 A few simple guidelines would dramatically increase the effectiveness of a demo account.

-Real trading involves a lot of emotions, which can be a plus since trades are more involved and invested on the market, but can lead to negative consequences – emotional trading, with no real thought or research and ending with money loss.
+Real trading involves a lot of emotions, which can be a plus since trades are more involved and invested.
+But this can lead to negative consequences – emotional trading, with no real thought or research and ending with money loss.
 This is usually not part of trading with demo accounts due to its nature, and as long as this difference is remembered and taken into account, the transition from demo to real will be more successful.

-It is highly recommended to open a demo account to practise first, and to use paper trading as a mirror to one self and to be able to answer the following questions – am I ready to trade?
+It is highly recommended to open a demo account to practice first, and to use paper trading as a mirror to one self in order to answer the following questions – am I ready to trade?
 Is this market suitable for me?
 If the answers are yes, it is time to open a real account!

 Click here to open a demo account and master your trading skills!